eth-brownie/brownie/docs/debug.rst

 * ``TransactionReceipt.error()``: Displays the filename, line number, and line of code that caused the revert.
 * ``TransactionReceipt.call_trace()``: Displays the sequence of contracts and functions called while executing this transaction, and the structLog list index where each call or jump occured.
 Any functions that terminated with a ``REVERT`` opcode are highlighted in red.

-See the :ref:`api_tx` section of the API documentation for more detailed information.
+See the :ref:`api-network-tx` section of the API documentation for more detailed information.